rjewsbury/MutexVisual/readme.md

 # Mutex Algorithm Viewer
 This project is a visualization and experimentation tool for concurrent algorithms.

-## Setup
-This project requires JDK 8 to run since `javac` is used within it.
-Most IDEs only import the JRE, and so you may experience issue compiling the program.
-You will need to link `tools.jar` into the project, which is located in the JDK 8 folder (`Drive:/Program Files/jdk1.8.x_z/lib/`).

 ## User Guide

 ### Table of Contents